Primate Safaris in Africa: Gorillas & Chimpanzee Tracking: Primate Safari Experiences

 - Bwindi Impenetrable Forest National Park, Uganda

-Bwindi impenetrable national park covers an area of 331 square kilometers and is located in south western Uganda.
-The park is a home to about 400 mountain gorillas.
+The Bwindi impenetrable national park covers an area of 331 square kilometers and is located in southwestern Uganda.
+The park is home to about 400 mountain gorillas.
 It is also a sanctuary for colobus monkeys, chimpanzees.
-The park supports an assortment of jumbled vegetation, steep landscape, high slippery valleys, drought ridges and thick forest with under growth vegetation.
+The park supports an assortment of jumbled vegetation, steep landscape, high slippery valleys, drought ridges, and thick forest with undergrowth vegetation.
 This topography makes the trek a bit challenging, but all the effort is worthwhile when you get an hour with a gorilla family in their natural environment.

 The park has 4 sectors and all have at least 2 habituated gorilla families.
 All these families are open for trekking by visitors to the park.
-Gorilla trekking starts at 8am and children below 14 years are not allowed to do the activity.
+Gorilla trekking starts at 8 am and children below 14 years are not allowed to do the activity.
+Read More

 2. Kibale National Park, Uganda